-Wide-Coverage for 'Stoneman Student' D.C.
-Protest Omits Important Fact
+Wide-Coverage for 'Stoneman Student' Protest Omits Important Fact

-A few buses of Stoneman Douglas High School students arrived in D.C.
-Tuesday to protest guns.
+A few buses of Stoneman Douglas High School students arrived in Tallahassee, the Florida Capital, Tuesday to protest guns.
 One of their objectives was to speak with legislators to demand additional gun control.
 The students went through an unspeakable horror but they are being exploited.
 The people backing this March for Our Lives movement are part of a much larger, dangerous movement.

 The media covered these one hundred, possibly two hundred students as if there were thousands representing all the students of the United States.
 It’s not true.